Skip to content

 • tidal_api_request_timeout_seconds

-• shared RPC timeout settings if you also do local preview/broadcast work
+• shared RPC timeout settings if you also do local prepare/send work

 • --password-file: file containing the keystore password

-The keystore secrets themselves usually live in ~/.tidal/.env:
+The keystore secrets themselves usually live in ~/.tidal/cli/.env:

 • TXN_KEYSTORE_PATH